Rockspin/BargainBytesAndroid/README.md

 #### Step 2 - Work on new features.
 Each feature will be described in more detail in its own ticket.
 This is just an overview.
 In no particular order.
-* Open deal links in app instead of an external browser.
+* Open deal links in Custom Chrome Tabs in-app instead of an external browser.
 * Fetch store images from the Cheapshark API instead of having them in the app.
 * Redesign search as a floating action button on main screen.
 * Smart search - Searching should dynamically populate the results.
+* Add "add to watch list" as custom Chrome Tab option when opening deals.
 * Consolidate analytics & crash reporting tool into one.
 Use either Fabric or Firebase.
 * Better caching.
 A lot of what the app fetches can be cached to allow it to work offline.
 * Paging of deal list - Automatically load new results once list is scrolled to the bottom.